-Some senior dogs have a really hard time walking on hardwood floors.
+- Floors: Some senior dogs have a really hard time walking on hardwood floors.
 Dog boots with traction on the bottom can help combat slippery surfaces.
-You can also lay down rugs with no-slip pads underneath, giving your dog a designated walkway and put easy-to-grip surfaces on stairs.
+You can also lay down rugs with non-slip pads underneath, giving your dog a designated walkway and put easy-to-grip surfaces on stairs.

 If your dog is starting to lose his eyesight, consider the following:

 - Try not to move things from their regular places while he adjusts to this big change.
 You should also avoid leaving items, such as school backpacks or laundry baskets, where your dog frequently walks.

 - Rug paths help here, too.
 Even if your dog doesn’t have trouble walking on the floor, creating a path out of a different material can help him get around when his sight is fading.
 Either by using treats or a leash, guide your dog along the paths, showing that one leads to his water dish, one leads outside, one leads to his dog bed, etc.

 If your dog has any special needs, like a wheelchair, talk to your vet about how best to accommodate his disability.
 The more we can do to keep our homes safe and accessible for senior dogs, the more active they will be, which will help them stay healthier longer.